 You'll find a lot of articles recommending CAPTCHA and quiz plugins that work with Contact Form 7.
 Most of these are unnecessary as it's better to use the features already built into the Contact Form 7 WordPress plugin.

 Simple quizzes are becoming a popular way to combat contact form spam.
-They work by asking the user a simple question such as “Which is bigger, 2 or 8?”
-Bots won’t be able to answer this question.
+They work by asking the user a simple question such as "Which is bigger, 2 or 8?"
+Bots can't answer this question.
 As a result, only people who enter the correct response can submit the contact form.